-• The exchange limit may be modified for accounts held by certain institutional retirement plans to conform to plan exchange limits and Department of Labor regulations.
-See your retirement plan materials for further information.

-The fund may refuse any exchange purchase for any reason.
-For example, the fund may refuse exchange purchases by any person or group if, in the Adviser's judgment, the fund would be unable to invest the money effectively in accordance with its investment objective and policies, or would otherwise potentially be adversely affected.

-- Before any exchange, read the prospectus for the shares you are purchasing, including any purchase and sale requirements. - The shares you are acquiring by exchange must be available for sale in your state. - If you are exchanging between accounts that are not registered in the same name, address, and taxpayer identification number (TIN), there may be additional requirements. - Under applicable anti-money laundering rules and other regulations, exchange requests may be suspended, restricted, canceled, or processed and the proceeds may be withheld.
+- The exchange limit may be modified for accounts held by certain institutional retirement plans to conform to plan exchange limits and Department of Labor regulations.
+See your retirement plan materials for further information. - Each fund may refuse any exchange purchase for any reason.
+For example, each fund may refuse exchange purchases by any person or group if, in the Adviser's judgment, the fund would be unable to invest the money effectively in accordance with its investment objective and policies, or would otherwise potentially be adversely affected. - Before any exchange, read the prospectus for the shares you are purchasing, including any purchase and sale requirements. - The shares you are acquiring by exchange must be available for sale in your state. - Exchanges may have tax consequences for you. - If you are exchanging between accounts that are not registered in the same name, address, and taxpayer identification number (TIN), there may be additional requirements. - Under applicable anti-money laundering rules and other regulations, exchange requests may be suspended, restricted, canceled, or processed and the proceeds may be withheld.

-The fund may terminate or modify exchange privileges in the future.
+The funds may terminate or modify exchange privileges in the future.